emil14/solid/dip.md

 ## Conclusion

-Dependency flow has been inverted.
+Dependency must be inverted.

-Instead of hight-level components depending on low-level components we have details depended from abstractions in hight level component.
+Instead of hight-level components depending on low-level components we will have details depending on hight level abstractions.

 > All problems in computer science can be solved by another level of indirection, except of course for the problem of too many indirections
 >
 > David J. Wheeler

----

-LET HIGHER LEVEL MODULES OWN ABSTRACTIONS

-AND MAKE LOWER LEVEL MODULES DEPEND ON THAT ABSTRACTIONS